Content Creation

 You get drafts that reflect strategy, not just a one off prompt.

-Section titled “Two paths into Content Creation”Floyi supports two drafting flows that share the same editor.
+Section titled “Three paths into Content Creation”Floyi supports three drafting flows that share the same editor but use different AI workflows.

 Section titled “1.
-Topical Authority strategy flow”Drafts created from Topical Authority Planner briefs:
+Resource Pages (Topical Authority strategy flow)”Drafts for Resource Pages created from Topical Authority Planner briefs:

 - Are tied to a specific topic and URL in your Topical Map